gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 * Unlimited Edition
 * Developer Edition

-If you use the following Editions, you will use the included Web to Lead Add-on:
+If you use the following Editions, you will use the included Web-to-Lead Add-on:

 - Personal Edition
 - Group Edition
 - Professional Edition<br />*Note: You can also purchase API access for a Professional Edition.*

+### Web to Case
+When using the Web-to-Lead Add-on, you can choose to have form entries sent to Salesforce as Cases (like when using the Web-to-Case form) instead of as Leads.

 #### Other Gravity Forms Add-ons: